If you’ve been hunting for a franchise to buy for more than a minute, you’ve undoubtedly heard about Franchise Disclosure Documents, or FDD’s.

-That’s because the salesperson of the franchise opportunity you’re interested in will eventually send it to you.
-For free.
+Because the salesperson of the franchise opportunity you’re interested in will eventually send it to you via email.

 That said, people buy FDD’s all the time.
 Well…not all the time, but more than they should.
 But why?

-A. Because there are websites around that sell FDD’s.
+A. Because there are websites that sell FDD’s.

-B. Because that’s how some prospective franchise owners think they should be researching franchises.
+B. Because that’s what some prospective franchise owners think they should be focusing on when they’re researching franchises.